 Here we go then:

 The “top” coast of Lanzarote gets the main weather and tidal flow, so it’s there that you can find loads of interesting debris from ships and other shores.
-It’s the stretch from Timanfaya through La Santa and to Famara that gets it.
+It’s the stretch from Timanfaya through La Santa and to Famara and around to Orzola that gets it.
 We’ve found some fantastic ropes, barrels and amazing pieces of drift wood over the years.
 And it’s fascinating identifying all the different products from the empty cans and bottles that get washed up.

 Go Saturday morning shopping in Arrecife